 Focus: Catalog, lineage, data contracts, quality checks, observability, incident playbooks.

-Without this layer, hidden debt accumulates and trust in the platform degrades.
+Without this layer, hidden debt accumulates and business trust in the platform degrades.

 Common anti-patterns